Summer Star Gazing

 In Latin, Corona Borealis means “the northern crown”, looks like a smile, and can be found near the Hercules constellation.
 Corona Borealis is associated with the myth of Princess Ariadne of Crete, who married the god Dionysus.
 The circlet of stars in the constellation Corona Borealis represents the crown made by the god Hephaestus that she wore on her wedding day.

 We hope this short list inspires you to dig into some amazing astronomy and learn more about the night sky.
 Getting out under the stars and enjoying time with family and friends, or just taking some time to self-reflect can do wonders for your emotional and mental well-being.
 If you are feeling extra adventurous, you can try your hand at moon gazing too!
-Let us know in the comments below what other constellations you find during your summer stargazing and which ones are your favorites!
+Let us know in the comments below what other constellations you find during your summer stargazing.

 Leave a Reply